carlosmcevilly/GitSubmoduleFun/readme.txt

 # file in the top-level directory of your project.

 # this next step won't be needed since you just added the
-# submodule seconds ago, but it won't hurt anything.
+# submodule seconds ago, but it won't hurt anything:

 git submodule update